Open Studios 2025 logo

 Committee profiles

 John has been a part of Open Studios for the past 18 years.
 When he retired as Head of Expressive Arts at St. Bartholomew’s School Newbury in 2006 he was asked to join the OS scheme by Pat Eastop, who then invited him to join the OS Committee in 2008.
 Who could refuse Pat?
-John took over the OS Chair when Pat’s husband became ill handing over to Diana Pattenden for OS2023.
-He is now OS Vice Chair.
+John took over the OS Chair when Pat’s husband became ill and has been Chair for many years.

 John continues to work in The Cloud Studio and take part annually.